arFari/lifesync/README.md

 # Webhack

+## How to run

+### First Step
+Run "npm install" and install relevant packages needed

+### Second Step
-Run "ng build" and then run "node server.js" to run.
+Run "ng build" and then "node server.js" to run